 The minority shareholder MKAO "Rasperia Trading Limited" (Rasperia) was - at least until 22 March 2024 - controlled by Russian businessman Oleg Deripaska.
-As a result of the EU sanctions against Oleg Deripaska, there has been no significant
+As a result of the EU sanctions against Oleg Deripaska, there has been no significant influence since 8 April 2022, so that Rasperia no longer constitutes a related party.
+The stake held by Rasperia currently amounts to 24.1%.

-On 19 December 2023, the Management Board of STRABAG SE was informed by the Russian joint stock corporation Iliadis JSC and Oleg Deripaska, by means of a major holdings notification pursuant to Sections 130ff of the Austrian Stock Exchange Act (BörseG), that Iliadis JSC on 14 December 2023 had concluded a purchase agreement for 100% of the shares in Rasperia, although this transaction had not yet been carried out.
+On 19 December 2023, the Management Board of STRABAG SE was informed by the Russian joint stock corporation lliadis JSC and Oleg Deripaska, by means of a major holdings notification pursuant to Sections 130ff of the Austrian Stock Exchange Act (BörseG), that Iliadis JSC on 14 December 2023 had concluded a purchase agreement for 100% of the shares in Rasperia, although this transaction had not yet been carried out.